New conjecture on exact Dirac zero-modes of lattice fermions: Maximal number of Dirac zero-modes on discretized manifolds

 where the $r$-th Betti number for the 2-sphere is $\beta_{r}(S^{2}) = \delta_{r0} + \delta_{r2}$.

-In higher dimensions, we discuss the fermion action on the cellular-decomposed sphere in a parallel manner.
-We show that there are up to two species on the discretized 4-sphere labeled by four integers $(N_{1},N_{2},N_{3},N_{4})$ by numerical calculation in Appendix.~\ref{app:sphere2}.
+In higher dimensions, we discuss the naive-fermion-like action on the cellular-decomposed sphere in a parallel manner.
+We show that there are up to two exact zero-modes on the discretized 4-sphere labeled by four integers $(N_{1},N_{2},N_{3},N_{4})$ by numerical calculation in Appendix.~\ref{app:sphere2}.
 On the other hand, the $r$-th Betti numbers ($0\leq r \leq D$) for $D$-dimensional sphere $S^{D}$ is given as

 Thus, the sum of the Betti numbers for the $D$-dimensional sphere is given as